the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 making them better.

 Herod the country-owner heard about this, because Jesus was becoming well-known.
-Some people said John, the person who put people in water, had been raised from the dead, and that was why he was acting with power.
+Some people said John, who washed people, had been raised from the dead, and that was why he was acting with power.
 Other people said that he was Elijah.
 <small>The Jews think of Elijah as the greatest of the speakers of God's truth.